15 Ways to Slow Down and Notice Life

 12. Remove events from your calendar

 Being busy prevents you from slowing down and enjoying life.
-When you’re on the go, go, go treadmill of life, everything blurs together.
-You have kids’ birthday parties to attend, family events, sporting events, and all those other activities that drastically fill up your time fast.
-When you de-prioritize the events that don’t matter or benefit you in any way, you open yourself up to preventing the blurring of life.
-Having gaps in your day can be a great way to slow down, be mindful, and actually enjoy the things you want to do.
+When you’re always on the go, everything blurs together.
+You have kids’ birthday parties to attend, family events, sporting events, and all those other activities that drastically fill up your calendar fast.
+When you de-prioritize the non-essential events like an after hours work social, you open yourself up to preventing the blurring of life.
+Having gaps in your day can be a great way to slow down, be mindful, and actually enjoy the company of the people closest to you.
 So, go to your Google Calendar and eliminate some of the events that distract your focus and reduce your happiness.
 Spend time with the people you want, doing the activities you enjoy.

 13. Have a do nothing day